Search for AI Tools

 (15) Free

-Jenkins automates the building, testing, and deployment of software applications.
-It integrates with various tools and supports a wide array of plugins for customization.
+Jenkins automates the building, testing, and deploying of applications.
+It supports a wide range of plugins to enhance its capabilities.

 Key features